timothytrippel/mywebsite/README.md

 2. `layout/list_items/`: contains several list item layouts for various list (\<ul\>\</ul\>) elements embedded in each page.
-These layouts get injected with content that is nested within sub-directories of the page-sepific content directories (Section I.A.2).
+These layouts get injected with content that is nested within sub-directories of the page-specific content directories (Section I.A.2).

 3. `layout/pages/`: contains a layout for each page in the final website.
 These